monyhar/monyhar/monyhar/docs/commit_checklist.md

 Just because your CL made it through the CQ doesn't mean you're in the clear yet.
 There might be internal non-public try job failures, or bugs that went unnoticed during the code review process.
-Consider monitoring the [Chromium tree][chromium-tree] for about a day after your CL lands.
+Consider monitoring the [Chromium tree][monyhar-tree] for about a day after your CL lands.
 If the Sheriff or anyone else brings any failures to your attention, revert the CL first and ask questions later.
 Gerrit can automatically generate revert CLs.